Kate Russell (reporter)

-Kate Russell (born c.
-1968) is an English technology journalist, author, speaker, gamer and streamer.
+Kate Russell (born 22 May 1968) is an English technology journalist, author and speaker.

-Early career
+Biography

-Russell was brought up in Harpenden, Hertfordshire.
+Russell was born on 22 May 1968, in Harpenden.
 She made her first TV appearance with her family in a pilot episode of the game show, Johnny Ball Games, presented by Johnny Ball.
-She appeared on children's television in the show Fish and Chips on Nickelodeon in 1995, but moved on to present on technology a few years later, fronting a show called Chips With Everything on The Computer Channel (later renamed to .tv).
+She appeared on children's television in the show Fish and Chips on Nickelodeon in 1995, but moved on to present on technology a few years later, fronting a show called Chips with Everything, on The Computer Channel (later renamed to .tv).

 Russell has previously featured regularly on CNBC Europe as both a reporter and producer.
 She has also appeared on GMTV and The Pod Delusion.

-Current activities

 Russell was a freelance reporter on the Webscape segment of the BBC technology show Click, which is broadcast in the UK on BBC News and internationally on BBC World News.

-Kate left Click during the first UK Coronavirus lockdown in 2020 as she was going to try streaming as a source of income and this would be a conflict of interest with the BBC.

-After a chance encounter with a poorly ferret she had found while walking, Kate turned her shed into a ferret palace with the thought of having a rescue home for ferrets later.

-The viewers of the stream named the ferrets.
-The darker one is called Lady Nibblington Chewington Wrigglesbury the First (Wriggles) and the pale one is called Lady Scrufflington Wigglebottom, of the Hertfordshire Wigglebottoms (Scruffles).

-The ferrets are on several social media platforms.
-The complete backstory of how this came to be is on Youtube The back story of FerretTubeTV.

-Ferret Tube Live Website

-She writes a column called Tech Traveller in National Geographic Traveller magazine.
-She has previously written columns for Webuser, and the Original Volunteers website.
+She writes a column called Tech Traveller in National Geographic Traveler magazine.
+She has previously written columns for Web User, and the Original Volunteers website.

 Russell's first published book Working the Cloud (2013) is a collection of tips and resources to help businesses better use the Internet.

 She self-published her first short story, Taken (Scary Shorts Book 1), as a trial of Kindle Direct Publishing on 5 August 2011.

 Russell's second book and first novel Elite: Mostly Harmless (2014), a story set in the Universe of the Elite computer games, was the result of a successful Kickstarter campaign which raised over 400% of its funding goal.

 A third book and second novel A Bookkeeper's Guide to Practical Sorcery, a children's fantasy, was published in 2016.
 An audiobook version read by Charles Collingwood was the subject of another successful Kickstarter campaign.

 Awards

-In the 2015 UK Blog Awards she won the individual digital and technology category.
+In the 2015 UK Blog Awards, she won the individual digital and technology category.

-In 2016 she was voted the 13th most influential woman in UK IT by Computer Weekly.
+In 2016, she was voted the 13th most influential woman in UK IT by Computer Weekly.